Scrivener has changed my writing life.

 I decided to give Scrivener a try when I committed to writing and FINISHING my first romance novel.
 To make a long 20-year story short.
 I had attempted to write a novel several dozen times over the years.
 Writing non-fiction was/is the way I make my living.
 Writing fiction was an entirely different beast, I had started and stopped so many times I almost gave up.

-A year ago I decided to give novel writing ONE more try.
-Having heard about Scrivener from David Lee Martin, I decided to use it as my writing software.
+A few years ago I decided to give novel writing ONE more try.
+Having heard about Scrivener from a friend, I decided to use it as my writing software.
 Having everything in one place (research, notes, character write-ups, location descriptions and my version of a plot) simply made sense to me.
 No more having to open dozens of word documents to TRY and find my notes.
 No more file cards scatter all over the place.

 It took me less than two hours to have my book up and running with the chapters and key scenes blocked out AND the first chapter partially written.
 Over the three weeks it took to COMPLETE my novella (that was a BIG celebration) I spent approximately 5 – 10 minutes a day learning how to use all the other parts of Scrivener